A brother lost too soon

 I also remember being allowed treats – sugar on our rice bubbles!
 And all the visitors who were kind to us.

-Sadly, this tragic event supersedes all of the memories I have of Glenn when he was alive.
+Sadly, this tragic event supersedes all the memories I have of Glenn when he was alive.
 I only remember his death - I do not remember him alive.

 My advice for other people who are grieving a sibling is to continue to talk about your brother or sister.
 Say their name and cherish your memories.

+One thing I do struggle with still today, is how to answer the question: “how many siblings do you have?”
 I will quickly take in my surroundings and judge – is this person ok to hear that I am one of five kids but that my baby brother died?

 As I am getting older and possibly, because I work at Red Nose, I’m more comfortable saying that I am one of five kids.
 This also gives me an opportunity to talk about my baby brother Glenn, something that our parents always encouraged us to do.